Skip to Content

 PRO TIP: Don’t waste your money on “RV” toilet paper!

-Drop-ins are both RV and marine approved, as well as for use in portable camping toilets to help control unwanted odors and break down the contents of the cassettes that act as waste holding tanks.
+Drop-ins are both RV and marine approved, as well as being suitable for use in portable camping toilets to help control unwanted odors and break down the contents of the cassettes that act as waste holding tanks.

 What Are the Pros and Cons of Using RV Toilet Drop-Ins?